Close

 INTRODUCTION

-As our population ages, community care becomes increasingly important.
-The purpose of this Professional Practice Guideline is to support Registered Respiratory Therapists (RRTs) who work in a community setting, which may include traditional locations such as clients’ homes and physicians’ offices, as well as non-traditional sites, such as schools and assisted living facilities.
-Community practice enables RRTsto apply theirspecialized body of Respiratory Therapy knowledge and skills to the treatment and management of a diverse patient/client population in a range of unique settings.
+As our population ages and people desire to age in place at home, community respiratory therapy becomes increasingly important.
+The purpose of this Professional Practice Guideline (PPG) is to support Respiratory Therapists (RTs) who work in a community setting, which may include patients’ homes, long-term care and congregate living, primary care, and specialist physician practices.
+Community practice enables RTs to apply their specialized body of Respiratory Therapy knowledge and skills to the treatment and management of a diverse patient population in a range of unique settings.
 Community practice encompasses the provision of RT services outside of a hospital setting, including, but not limited to:

 9